-- Assumption: You can type reasonably well, you can manipulate templates and click fast enough to keep pace with your patient volume.
+- Assumption: You can type reasonably well, you can manipulate templates, and click fast enough to keep pace with your patient volume.

 - Cost: No additional cost.

 2. Templates and Dictation software like Nuance Dragon.
-The difference compared to the first option is that you can use the templates reasonably well, but you are not a good typist and you need to enter your findings, plan and HPI in detail.
+The difference compared to the first option is that you can use the templates reasonably well, but you are not a good typist and you need to enter your findings, plan, and HPI in detail.
 The use of Dictation software allows you to ‘cut the keyboard’.
 I recommend this option if you are not a good typist.

 - Assumption: You are willing to work with Dragon software for voice recognition.
 This technology has come a long way.
-If you tried it few years ago and found that it did not work well with your accent, try again.
+If you tried it a few years ago and found that it did not work well with your accent, try again.
 A lot has changed, you may be surprised.

-- Cost: One time charge that is approximately $2000 for Dragon Dictation software.
+- Cost: One-time charge that is approximately $2000 for Dragon Dictation software.

 3. Digital Pen and Dictation software.
 Option 2 was good if you were good with computers and templates in general but not a good typist.
-If you are generally computer averse and don’t even like clicking on templates, this is a good option for you.
+If you are generally computer-averse and don’t even like clicking on templates, this is a good option for you.

-Digital Pen is a wonderful advance piece of technology that allows you to use normal paper.
+Digital Pen is a wonderful advanced piece of technology that allows you to use normal paper.
 When printed with custom paper templates, it takes your markings on paper and maps them to your computer templates as if you are clicking on-screen.
 The best part is, if well designed they can convert paper to discrete data.

-If you add total upfront costs, when amortized over 3 years, it will be less than $350 per month, but it gives you tremendous peace of mind and productivity gain for yourself.
+If you add total upfront costs when amortized over 3 years, it will be less than $350 per month, but it gives you tremendous peace of mind and productivity gain for yourself.

 4. Transcription.
 Most Doctors are aware of this option and have probably considered this at one time or the other.
 This option is perhaps the simplest one, but there is now a new twist.
-The transcriptionist needs to listen to the dictation and not only type a narrative, but also to work the EMR to select options in the templates for discrete data – physical exam, assessment etc. In addition, when the provider uses a paper superbill that must be sent to the transcriber to enter in EMR – this expands the role of the traditional transcriptionist.
+The transcriptionist needs to listen to the dictation and not only type a narrative but also work the EMR to select options in the templates for discrete data – physical exam, assessment, etc. In addition, when the provider uses a paper superbill that must be sent to the transcriber to enter in EMR – this expands the role of the traditional transcriptionist.